JKirchartz/3bitdither/README.md

 Portions under the included MIT license, copyright 2013 Matthew Nolan Caudill, as noted.

+JIMP (included in the node.js branch) is included under the MIT license (with Open Sans included under the Apache License)

-99% of the rest copyleft 2013 JKirchartz, except as noted.
+Glitchy3bitDither is presented under the [GPL3.0 license](gpl-3.0.txt), copyleft 2013 JKirchartz, except as noted.

-## I am open to any and all Pull Requests
+# I am open to any and all Pull Requests

+please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-so... hack away! huzzah!
+and... hack away! huzzah!